52 ways to thank your nanny

 44. Make your nanny a quilt

-Have your kids design special patches representing great times they have shared with her.
+Have your kids design special patches representing great times they have shared with them.

-Help the kids make a pretty beaded necklace for your nanny, which shows off her favorite colors and materials.
+Help the kids make a pretty beaded necklace for your nanny, which shows off their favorite colors and materials.

-Pick her up a new purse to help her haul around all those things she needs to care for your kids.
+Pick your nanny up a new purse or bag to help them haul around all those things they need to care for your kids.

-51. Give her cozy gifts in the winter
+51. Give them cozy gifts in the winter

-Give her a pair of warm, fuzzy slippers during the winter months, putting in a nice bottle of lotion to combat the dry weather.
+Give your nanny a pair of warm, fuzzy slippers during the winter months, putting in a nice bottle of lotion to combat the dry weather.